Safety Profile

 a1 mg once a day REXULTI dosage is not a recommended dosage for the treatment of agitation associated with dementia due to Alzheimer’s disease.

-bDizziness and Vertigo are grouped to Dizziness
+bDizziness and vertigo are grouped to dizziness.

 cSedation and somnolence are grouped to somnolence.

-dInitial insomnia and insomnia are grouped to insomnia
+dInitial insomnia and insomnia are grouped to insomnia.

 At a dose 4 times the MRHD for the treatment of agitation associated with dementia due to Alzheimer's disease, REXULTI does not prolong the QTc interval to any clinically relevant extent.